Administrative Clerk and Department Assistant

 “Ever since I was a little girl, I liked to play office and pretend I was typing.
 One of the best things about going to college is that I finally learned to type!

-“Pat Byars is just a down-home lady and she goes out of her way for everyone; she’ll just bend over backwards for you.
+“Pat Byars is just a down-home lady and she goes out of her way for everyone; she’ll just bend over backward for you.

 Sharon Burton wants you to succeed too, and she makes you work for it.
 Then you’ve got a level of understanding that you can feel confident about and respect yourself for.